-'For the purposes of these conditions, 'employment' and 'work' mean any paid or unpaid post in a nursing, midwifery or nursing associate role.
-Also, 'course of study' and 'course' mean any course of educational study connected to nursing, midwifery or nursing associates.
+For the purposes of these conditions, 'employment' and 'work' mean any paid or unpaid post in a nursing, midwifery or nursing associate role.
+Also,

-1. You must keep us informed about anywhere you are working by:
+'course of study' and 'course' mean any course of educational study connected to nursing, midwifery or nursing associates.

-- a.
+- 1. You must keep us informed about anywhere you are working by: - a.
 Telling your case officer within seven days of accepting or leaving any employment. - b.
-Giving your case officer your employer's contact details. - 2.
-You must keep us informed about anywhere you are studying by: - Telling your case officer within seven days of accepting any course of study. - b.
+Giving your case officer your employer's contact details. - You must keep us informed about anywhere you are studying by: - a.
+Telling your case officer within seven days of accepting any course of study. - b.
 Giving your case officer the name and contact details of the organisation offering that course of study. - 3.
 You must immediately give a copy of these conditions to: - a.
 Any organisation or person you work for. - b.
 Any agency you apply to or are registered with for work. - c.
 Any employers you apply to for work (at the time of application). - d.
 Any establishment you apply to (at the time of application), or with which you are already enrolled, for a course of study. - e.
 Any current or prospective patients or clients you intend to see or care for on a private basis when you are working in a self-employed capacity. - 4.
 You must tell your case officer, within seven days of your becoming aware of: - a.
 Any clinical incident you are involved in. - b.
 Any investigation started against you. - c.
 Any disciplinary proceedings taken against you. - 5.
 You must allow your case officer to share, as necessary, details about your performance, your compliance with and / or progress under these conditions with: - a.
-Any current or future employer. - b.
-Any educational establishment. - c.
-Any other person(s) involved in your retraining and/or supervision required by these conditions.
+Any current or future employer.